Hey, I'm Stephen

 What I spent months doing

 I went down a research hole.
-NPSOT plant lists.
+I'm a member of the Native Plant Society of Texas and their plant lists were where I started.
 Nursery websites to check what was actually available.
 Pet toxicity databases, because the dogs eat everything.
 Nassauer's research on cues of care, which is basically how to make a native garden look intentional instead of neglected.
 HOA guidelines and CC&Rs.

 All of that information existed.
 It was just spread across a dozen sources and it wasn't connected well.
 I bought plants from four different native nurseries before I had anything close to a real plan.